 The issue of fraud is particularly threatening to organizations that lack internal resources responsible for managing risks.
 Companies that operate on lower turnover are more susceptible to serious consequences should they suffer a major fraudulent incident.
 Financial instability caused by fraud can threaten the existence and reputation of a business.
 And while the increased threat due to the COVID pandemic may lessen as vaccines are distributed and the economy gradually reopens, businesses will need to stay vigilant against ongoing fraud risks.

 The level of recent payment fraud activity is of growing concern for businesses.
-In 2022, 65% of organizations reported incidents of fraud, according to the 2023 AFP Payments Fraud and Control Survey‡, underwritten by J.P.
-Morgan.
+In 2023, 80% of organizations reported incidents of fraud, according to the 2024 AFP Payments Fraud and Control Survey‡.

 Internal and external business fraud